French sculpture: Romanesque sculpture

 Under the Capetian dynasty, the Kingdom of France was gradually returned to calm, stability and prosperity.
 A reform of the church and the founding of new religious orders led to important commands for sculptures, especially for the new Cluny Abbey (1088–1108) of the Benedictine order.
-Other Abbeys across France imitated its use of sculptural decoriation.
+Other Abbeys across France imitated its use of sculptural decoration.

 The earliest sculptural decorations on altars and the interior surfaces of churches, on lintels, over doorways and particularly on the capitals of columns, which were commonly adorned with images of biblical figures and real or mythical animals.
 Most of the work was almost flat with little attempt at realism.
 Some of the earliest Romanesque sculpture in France is found at Saint-Génis-des-Fontaines Abbey (1019–1020) in the eastern Pyrenees.
 A lintel over a doorway portrays Christ on a throne, in a frame supported by two angels, and flanked by the apostles, The forms of the apostles are defined by the shapes of the arches into which they are squeezed.
 This "Christ in Majesty" design over the central doorway became a common feature for churches and Cathedrals across France in the Romanesqua dn Gothic period.

 In the later Romanesque period, sculpture was often used to at the most important points, such as the facades, to emphasize the lines of the structure.
 It often used geometric designs (circles, squares, triangles).
 Spaces were crowded with figures, which were often contorted so they seemed to be dancing.
 The sculpture was most profuse on the capitals of columns and on the portals, where it was used to present very complex and extended biblical stories.
 Sculptors also depicted a large number of animals, both real and imaginary, including chimeras, sirens, lions, and a wide range of monsters.
 Imagination usually prevailed over realism.

 The southwest of France, around Toulouse, had a particular style, more vivid and active than the north.
 A remarkable group of Romanesque sculpture is found in the decoration of the Basilica of Saint-Sernin, Toulouse in Toulouse, dating to the late 11th and early 12th century.
 The figures are much more realistic, and make skillful use of shadows and light to bring out the details.
 One of the most distinctive works is the altar table, signed by its sculptor, Bernardus Geldvinus.
 He also made the seven sculptural reliefs found in the ambulatory of the cathedral.

 Other remarkable examples of Romaesque sculpture are found on the tympanum and the capitals of the columns of the cloister of Moissac Abbey in Mossac, Tarne-et-Garonne, and the columns of the abbey church of Saint-Marie in Souillac in the Lot Department.
 Sculptors in Burgundy also produced distinctive works for the decoration of the churches there, particularly for Saint-Philibert de Tournus Abbey (about 1100).
 The Typanum of Vézelay Abbey, a pilgrimage church dedicated by the Pope in 1132, shows the state of the art of Romanessque sculpture at the end of the Romanesque and beginning of the Gothic period.